Best iPhones for Seniors in 2025

 Why Should Seniors Consider an iPhone?

 Seniors should consider iPhones because they’re user-friendly and intuitive.
 Because iPhones have touch screens, it doesn’t take much technical know-how to learn how to use them.
-The screens are large and bright, and the phones have many capabilities, like taking photos and videos, listening to music, controlling smart devices, and of course, talking, texting, and FaceTiming with friends and family.
+The screens are large and bright, and the phones have many capabilities, such as:

 The most modern iPhones have FaceID, which lets me open my phone using my face rather than having to type in a pass code.
 Plus, many iPhones are hearing-aid compatible, making them a great choice for those who are deaf or hard of hearing.